RyanSkraba/components/services/components-api-service-rest/readme.md

-Components API Service REST with all components
+Components API Service REST
 ===
-This is a module that packages together the Web Service along with all the components packaged the maven-component-repo module.
+This module packages the Web Service together with required components.
+This module should be with other Talend Products (DataPrep etc).

 ###Run locally: